Import vs API: What's the Difference?

 The LoanPro API (Application Program Interface) integrates other software with the LoanPro servicing system.
 The API allows another software application send requests to create, read, update, or delete information stored by the LoanPro loan servicing API.
 This means that software can be built by developers to perform actions that will automatically affect information within LoanPro and vice versa.
 For this reason, the API can be used to access almost any processes associated with usual actions in LoanPro.

 The API is generally used by companies who would like to combine their own personalized software with the servicing power of LoanPro.
-Companies may also use the API to build third party tools that work in conjunction with LoanPro to fulfill their specific processes.
+Companies can also use the API to build third-party tools that work in conjunction with LoanPro to fulfill their specific processes.
 An example of this would be a customized application website.
 A company may choose to build their own application tool and then have the application tool connected to LoanPro through the API.
-This would mean that once a potential borrower has created an application on the company website, their information could automatically be entered in LoanPro as well.
+This would mean that once a potential borrower has created an application on the company website, their information could be automatically entered in LoanPro as well.

 For more technical information about the API, check out our articles that address API specifics.